-"Now, when I go shopping I ask myself, 'Do I really need that?'"
+"Now, when I go shopping, I ask myself: 'Do I really need that?' "

-That's not idle musing from another 20-something.
+That's not idle musing from a 20-something.
 Bagwell and her generation have been on a technology-propelled canoe trip that could dump them into the first recession of their working lives.

-They are the so-called "millennials," born between 1980 and 2000, and many were in grade school during the last big downturn of 1989 to 1992 -- when New Jersey lost 259,000 jobs.
-They are called millennials because they're the first generation to enter the labor force in the 21st century -- and just over 2 million of them live in New Jersey, according to recent U.S. Census Bureau statistics.
+Born between 1980 and 2000, they are the "millennials," so-called because they're the first generation to enter the labor force in the 21st century.

-Most millennials can scarcely remember the brief, mild recession of 2001, which was followed by an extraordinary six-year economic boom that coincided with their entry into the work force.
+Many were in grade school during the last big downturn of 1989 to 1992.
+Most can scarcely remember the brief, mild recession of 2001, which was followed by an extraordinary six-year economic boom that coincided with their entry into the work force.

-But lately, the economic numbers have turned grim: The loss of 17,000 U.S. jobs in January was the first payroll contraction in four years, and an alarmingly bearish outlook for the service industry last week kept stocks in a skid.
+But lately, the numbers have turned grim: The loss of 17,000 U.S. jobs in January was the first payroll contraction in four years, and an alarmingly bearish outlook for the service industry last month kept stocks in a skid.

-A recession has traditionally been defined as two consecutive quarters -- six straight months -- of decline in the Gross Domestic Product, the nation's total output of goods and services.
+A recession has traditionally been defined as two consecutive quarters - six straight months - of decline in the gross domestic product, the nation's total output of goods and services.

 But the National Bureau of Economic Research, the recognized recession-dating arbiter, uses a more complex formula that includes employment and income growth.
 By that measure, the last recession started in March 2001 and ended in November.

 All this means anxious times ahead for young workers.
-Fresh out of school and working at their first adult job, many are trying to whittle down a mountain of student loans and credit-card debt, while also taking on auto loans and rent bills.
+Fresh out of school and working at their first adult job, many are trying to whittle down a mountain of student loans and credit-card debt, while also taking on auto loans and rent.

-Laura Daly, 21, works with Bagwell at the Sparta job placement firm Stascom Technologies.
-She lives with her parents, but wants to move out on her own.
+Laura Daly, 21, works with Bagwell at the Sparta, N.J., job placement firm Stascom Technologies.
+She lives with her parents but wants to move out on her own.

-"If we have a recession -- and I don't believe we will -- I'll probably continue to live at home until it's over," she says.
+"If we have a recession - and I don't believe we will - I'll probably continue to live at home until it's over," she says.

 "I don't do any useless spending on things like fancy purses, and I've got a few months of living expenses in the bank."

-Now, is indeed the time for millennials to pump cash into their checking accounts to stay afloat if their job disappears.
+Now is indeed the time for millennials to pump cash into their checking accounts to stay afloat if their job disappears.

 For starters, experts say, they should learn to cook, get a library card and, perhaps, a skateboard to fill the hours they used to spend at the mall.

 But if the economy tanks and layoffs soar, millennials may have a psychological advantage.

-Unlike their Baby Boomer parents, whose lives were shattered by layoffs, the millennials have a short-term outlook on employment.
+Unlike their baby-boomer parents, whose lives were shattered by layoffs, the millennials have a short-term outlook on employment.

-"They think about spending a year or two at a job and then moving on, and they are constantly looking around at other opportunities," says Richard White, director of career services at Rutgers University in New Brunswick.
+"They think about spending a year or two at a job and then moving on, and they are constantly looking around at other opportunities," says Richard White, director of career services at Rutgers University in New Brunswick, N.J.

 "If they lose a job, they may travel, or move back with their parents.
-They have a much freer spirit about work."
+They have a much freer spirit about work," White said.